 Several prehistoric burial mounds have been found in the vicinity of Bridgend suggesting that the area was settled before Roman times.
 The A48 between Bridgend and Cowbridge has a portion, known locally as “Crack Hill”, a Roman road.
 The Vale of Glamorgan would have been a natural low-level route west to the Roman fort and harbour at Neath (Nidum) from settlements in the east like Cardiff and Caerleon (Isca).

 The Norman invasion

-Front view of Newcastle Castle Bridgend, home of Bridgend Fencing
+Front view of Newcastle Castle Bridgend, home

 After the Norman conquest of Anglo Saxon England in 1066, the new establishment looked westwards in the following decades to create new seats for lords loyal to William The Conqueror.
 Groups of Norman barons arrived in Wales and in the south and east created what would later become the Welsh Marches, while the north and west remained largely unconquered due to the harsh terrain.